XinS0909/CV_ISLR_MTV/README.md

 Concretely, we construct triplets of skeleton samples: two sequences that share the same sign semantics but differ in viewpoint, paired with a third sequence that shares the viewpoint but represents different semantics.
 Then, we employ a multi-task learning framework that simultaneously predicts sign semantics and viewpoint angles.
 This design ensures that viewpoint features are treated as a distinct learning objective instead of being inadvertently entangled in the sign classification pathway.
-Finally, we apply contrastive learning objectives~\cite{schroff2015facenet} that align embeddings of similar viewpoints or semantics while separating mismatched ones.
+Finally, we apply contrastive learning objectives that align embeddings of similar viewpoints or semantics while separating mismatched ones.
 Our approach encourages the model to learn truly view-invariant sign representations, thereby improving generalization to unseen camera angles.